crobinso/crobinso.github.io/content/046-using-git-remote-hg-with-bitbucket.md

 Slug: using-git-remote-hg-with-bitbucket
 Status: published

 Occasionally I want to contribute to a project using mercurial on bitbucket.org (like pylint).
-Since I always forget the steps, I'm documenting here how I've managed that without having to actually [use]{.underline} mercurial.
+Since I always forget the steps, I'm documenting here how I've managed that without having to actually <u>use</u> mercurial.

 -   From bitbucket.org, log in, find the repo you want to contribute to, use the web UI to fork it under your account.
 -   `yum install git-remote-hg`